With the Bachelor of Communication (Media Arts and Production), you can explore your interest in film, video, new media and sound.

 You’ll build technical and conceptual skills whilst exploring media history, theory and issues facing industry today.

-Study hands on (build technical and conceptual skills) and hands off (explore media history, theory, as well as the issues facing the sector today) and evolve as a creative producer over the course of your degree.
-You’ll also have the chance to develop a professional portfolio of your creative media work — perfect for showcasing your expertise once you’re looking for work.
+We want you to evolve as a creative producer over the course of your degree, which is why you’ll also have the chance to develop a professional portfolio of your creative media work — perfect for showcasing your expertise when you head out into the workforce.

 - Bachelor of Communication (Media Arts and Production)